Exciton

 Wannier–Mott exciton, bound electron-hole pair that is not localized at a crystal position.
 This figure schematically shows diffusion of the exciton across the lattice.

 An exciton is a bound state of an electron and an electron hole which are attracted to each other by the electrostatic Coulomb force resulting from their opposite charges.
 It is an electrically neutral quasiparticle regarded as an elementary excitation primarily in condensed matter, such as insulators, semiconductors, some metals, and in some liquids.
 It transports energy without transporting net electric charge.

-An exciton can form when an electron from the valence band of a crystal is promoted in energy to the conduction band e.g., when a material absorbs a photon.
+An exciton can form when an electron from the valence band of a crystal is promoted in energy to the conduction band, for instance when a material absorbs a photon.
 Promoting the electron to the conduction band leaves a positively charged hole in the valence band.
 Here 'hole' represents the unoccupied quantum mechanical electron state with a positive charge, an analogue in crystal of a positron.
-Because of the attractive coulomb force between the electron and the hole, a bound state is formed, akin to that of the electron and proton in a hydrogen atom or the electron and positron in positronium.
+Because of the attractive Coulomb force between the electron and the hole, a bound state is formed, akin to that of the electron and proton in a hydrogen atom or the electron and positron in positronium.
 Excitons are composite bosons since they are formed from two fermions which are the electron and the hole.